 - ECC target cost options provide clients with open-book assurance of fair value.

-- Collaborative ethos is extended to the supply chain though back-to-back ECSS subcontracts.
+- Collaborative ethos is extended to the supply chain through back-to-back ECSS subcontracts.

 Contact: Marc Palmer, Marc Palmer Project Management, Christchurch, New Zealand